 You might not be able to keep it up for a long time when you first begin, but the more you practice, the better you will get.
 Parallel skiing is a very important part of becoming a better skier and it pays off to learn.

 Do you have any tips for beginners to improve their parallel skiing?
-Let us know in the comments below!
+Let me know in the comments below!